devlinks2000/frontend/README.md

-# Link Sharing App
+# DevLinks App

 ## Overview

-In this project, you'll build a fully-functional link-sharing app for developers!
+In this project, you'll build a fully-functional DevLinks app for developers!
 You'll practice working with image uploads, repeater fields, drag-and-drop, and more!

 ## Technologies Used